francisohara24/Vision-Assistant/README.md

-# AI-Reader
+# Vision-Assistant
-A low-cost assistive technology device for the blind and visually impaired that uses machine learning models to read words aloud from the pages of physical books in real-time.
+A low-cost assistive technology device for the blind and visually impaired that uses computer vision models to extract text from the real world and read aloud to its user in real-time.

  - The device was built entirely using open-source hardware and deep learning models.
  - This repository contains all the code that runs on the device's hardware.

- - The device is capable of working both online and offline, but produces more accurate results and natural-sounding speech when connected to the internet.
+ - The device is capable of working both online and offline, but produces more accurate results and more natural-sounding speech when connected to the internet.